huanlin/SharpConfig/README.md

   * Gets or sets a value indicating whether string values are written without quotes, but including everything in between.
 Example:
     * The setting `MySetting=" Example value"` is written to a file in as `MySetting= Example value`

+* bool **Configuration.SupressArrayParsing** { get; set; }
+  * Gets or sets a value indicating whether array parsing should be supressed.
+If set to true, array syntax will be treated as a string.

 Ignoring properties, fields and types
 ---